A Fair Loss Function for Network Pruning: Experiments

 The importance metric of the Taylor expansion method is formed using the gradient of the loss function with respect to each feature map and the value of each feature map \cite{molchanov2017}.
 This method alternates between training the network and pruning a filter.
 In our implementation, a filter is pruned every five iterations.
 We applied the performance weighted loss function by replacing the loss functions used in the gradient calculation and model training with the performance weighted loss function.
 Once again, we also used the performance weighted loss function when retraining the model after pruning.

 We also evaluated a random pruning method in which filters are selected and pruned from the network until only the desired number of FLOPS remain.
-We use this method as a reference.
+We use the random pruning method as a reference.

 We implemented the methods using the \textit{PyTorch} library \cite{pytorch}.
 The methods were implemented as three step pipelines in which the model is first pseudo-pruned by setting parameters to zero, fully pruned using the \textit{Torch-Pruning} library \cite{torchpruning} and retrained.
 Pseudo-pruning allows for fast pruning during the pruning process while the full pruning step removes the unused parameters, reducing the number of operations required for prediction.
 Due to dependencies between parameters introduced by structures such as residual layers, the achieved theoretical speedup often slightly differs from the target theoretical speedup.
 All hyperparameters for the pruning methods were selected using a hold-out validation set.
 Hyperparameters for the pruning methods were selected without the PW loss applied and were used for both unmodified and PW loss method variants.
 We repeated each experiment three times.
 All figures displaying model performance after pruning are displaying the average of all trials.